synopsys-sig/synopsys-action/README.md

 GitHub workflow.

 **Note about Fix Pull requests creation:** <br/>
-* **blackduck_automation_fixpr:**- By default fix pull request creation will be enabled (i.e. Create fix pull requests if vulnerabilities are reported).
-To disable this feature, set blackduck_automation_fixpr as false.<br/>
+* **blackduck_automation_fixpr:**- By default fix pull request creation will be disabled (i.e. Create fix pull requests if vulnerabilities are reported).
+To enable this feature, set blackduck_automation_fixpr as true.<br/>
 * **github_token:** It is mandatory to pass github_token parameter with required permissions.
 The token can be github specified secrets.GITHUB_TOKEN with required permissions.
 For more information on Github token see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) <br/>
   * Note - If blackduck_automation_fixpr is set to false, github_token is not required

 * **As per observation, due to rate limit restriction of github rest api calls, we may observe fewer pull requests to be created.**

+**Note: To enable feedback from Blackduck security testing as pull request comments, set blackduck_automation_prcomment: true**

 ```yaml